Nina Conti: Stand-up comedy

 In 2002, Conti won the BBC New Comedy Awards, came second in the Hackney Empire New Act of the Year and came third in "Laughing Horse New Act of the Year" competitions.

 Conti regularly headlines at London comedy venues and has appeared at The Comedy Store.

-She took her first solo full-length show, Complete and Utter Conti, to the Edinburgh Festival Fringe in 2007, where she introduced some new characters as well as performing familiar routines.
+She took her first solo full-length show, Complete and Utter Conti, to the Edinburgh Festival Fringe in 2007, where she introduced some new characters as well as performed familiar routines.
 In 2008 she won the Barry Award for this show at the Melbourne International Comedy Festival, tying with Kristen Schaal.

 At the Melbourne Comedy Festival 2010 she debuted a new puppet, an elderly woman who is her "Granny".
 Conti and Granny appeared in episode six of the ninth series of the BBC comedy quiz show QI in 2011.
 On that episode, Conti noted that she inherited the Granny puppet from Ken Campbell on Campbell's death.

 In 2012, Conti appeared in Russell Howard's Good News with Granny.
 She also used a mask on an audience member to persuade him to dance.
 On the series 8 premiere of Live at the Apollo, Conti expanded the act to provide voices for two audience members in masks.

-In March 2013, Conti appeared on Let's Dance for Comic Relief with Monk.
+In March 2013, Conti appeared on Let's Dance for Comic Relief with Monkey.
 She danced to "I Like to Move It" by Reel 2 Real.

 In June 2013, Conti appeared on Channel 4's Comedy Gala.